| Content is useless unless it is optimized for the search

 optimized pages for your visitors to read through it will start to position you as the expert.
 Your site will

 become known as the place for information about your niche.
+When visitors find your site through search engines, they are

 seeking information about a problem or question they have.
 If they land on your site and you try to sell them